chef/automate/components/docs-chef-io/content/automate/ha_inplace_migration.md

     ```

     Rename `/hab` dir to something else like `/hab-old`.

-    Remove the following files
+    Remove the following files:

     * `/bin/chef-automate`
     * `/bin/hab`
     * `/bin/hab-launch`
     * `/bin/hab-sup`

-1. Unload services from each of the Postgresql Nodes:
+1. Unload services from each of the PostgreSQL Nodes:

     ```cmd
     sudo hab svc unload chef/automate-backend-postgresql